-The nomination and selection process for faculty awards is handled by the respective UMUC divisions.
+The nomination and selection process for faculty awards is handled by each respective UMUC division.

 Award Compensation and Recognition

-The Stanley J. Drazek Teaching Excellence Award is presented during commencement ceremonies in the U.S., Europe and Asia.
-Up to two award winners are chosen in each region and school, and each recipient receives an honorarium of $1,000 and an engraved plaque.
+The Stanley J. Drazek Teaching Excellence Award: Winners are chosen in each region and school, and each recipient receives an honorarium of $1,000 and an engraved award.

 The UMUC Teaching Recognition Awards: Winners are chosen in each region and school, and each recipient receives an honorarium of $500 and a of appreciation.